HospitalRun/planning/Requirements/v1_0/Operation-Report.md

 **Notes**:

-* this report can be supplemented with a custom form
+* The operative Report will share any custom form added to the corresponding operative plan.
+It does not have a separate form.

 1. Patient ID